nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch:

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

+   2. Open a command window.

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   3. Launch the jar file using the java -jar command.
+Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences: